 Playday is the national day for play in the UK, traditionally held on the first Wednesday in August.
-This year Playday will be celebrated on Wednesday 5 August.
-We are delighted to announce that the 2019 theme is Play Builds Children.
+Playday 2020 will be celebrated on Wednesday 5 August.

-- Play Builds Resilience – playing boosts children’s confidence, creativity, problem-solving skills and perseverance, enabling them to cope with stress and challenges throughout life.
+- Playing boosts children’s resilience, enabling them to cope with stress, anxiety and challenges

 Playday is coordinated by Play England, Play Wales, Play Scotland and PlayBoard Northern Ireland.